shashirepo/wp-plugin-shoprocket/README.md

-wp_plugin_shoprocket
+wp_plugin_Shoprocket

-A wordpress plugin that integrates shoprocket with wordpress.
+A wordpress plugin that integrates Shoprocket with wordpress.